Winnipeg Blue Bombers Add Two to Roster

 Winnipeg Blue Bombers News Release

-WINNIPEG, MB. - The Winnipeg Blue Bombers today announce the club has signed American defensive end Marquise Lawson-Greenwood and American linebacker Dreydon Hall.
+WINNIPEG, MB. - The Winnipeg Blue Bombers today announce the club has signed two Americans - receiver Geordon Porter and offensive lineman Aidan Hemphill.

-Lawson-Greenwood (6-6, 260, Lincoln; born: April 1, 2000 in Philadelphia, PA) spent last year with the Southwest Kansas Storm (AFL), leading the league with 10 sacks in nine games.
-He transferred from California (PA) University to San Bernardino Valley College in 2021, recording 43 tackles, 9.5 tackles for loss, one sack, and two fumble recoveries in nine games for the Wolverines.
-He concluded his collegiate career at Lincoln.
+Porter (6-1, 195; Connecticut; born: May 3, 2000, in Rancho Cucamonga, CA) joins the Blue Bombers after attending rookie camps with both the New York Giants and New York Jets in 2024.

+Porter spent his college days at Arizona State (2018-21), New Mexico State (2022) and the University of Connecticut (2023) and over 42 games at those three programs pulled in 58 receptions for 775 yards and four touchdowns.

 • Discuss this story on the Canadian Football League message board...